-- Pediatrics (<18 years of age): The safety and efficacy of ZYTRAM XL has not been studied in the pediatric population.
-Individuals under 18 years of age should not take ZYTRAM XL. - Geriatrics (>65 years of age) : Healthy elderly subjects aged 65 to 75 years have plasma tramadol concentrations and elimination half-lives comparable to those observed in healthy subjects less than 65 years of age.
+- Pediatrics: ZYTRAM XL has not been studied in patients less than 18 years of age and is not indicated for this population. - Geriatrics: Healthy elderly subjects aged 65 to 75 years have plasma tramadol concentrations and elimination half-lives comparable to those observed in healthy subjects less than 65 years of age.
 In subjects over 75 years maximum serum concentrations are slightly elevated (208 vs. 162 ng/mL) and the elimination half-life is slightly prolonged (7 vs. 6 hours) compared to subjects 65 to 75 years of age.
-Adjustment of the daily dose is recommended for patients older than 75 years (see 4.2 Recommended Dose and Dosage Adjustment, Geriatrics (>65 years old)).

-- Sex: The absolute bioavailability of tramadol was 73% in males and 79% in females.
+Adjustment of the daily dose is recommended for patients older than 75 years (see 4.2 Recommended Dose and Dosage Adjustment, Geriatrics). - Sex: The absolute bioavailability of tramadol was 73% in males and 79% in females.
 The plasma clearance was 6.4 mL/min/kg in males and 5.7 mL/min/kg in females following a 100 mg IV dose of tramadol.
 Following a single oral dose, and after adjusting for body weight, females had a 12% higher peak tramadol concentration and a 35% higher area under the concentration-time curve compared to males.
-This difference may not be of any clinical significance. - Ethnic Origin: Some patients are CYP2D6 ultra-rapid metabolizers of tramadol due to a specific genotype.
+This difference may not be of any clinical significance.

+• Ethnic Origin: Some patients are CYP2D6 ultra-rapid metabolizers of tramadol due to a specific genotype.
 These individuals convert tramadol into its active metabolite, M1, more rapidly and completely than other people leading to higher-than-expected serum M1 levels.
 The prevalence of this CYP2D6 phenotype varies widely and has been estimated at 0.5% to 1% in Chinese, Japanese and Hispanics, 1% to 10% in Caucasians, 3% in African Americans, and 16% to 28% in North Africans, Ethiopians, and Arabs.
 Data are not available for other ethnic groups (see 7.1.2 Breast-feeding).